 To create a particular aesthetic through your new office design, it’s key to establish a focal point that encourages relationship building and team work away from the desks.
 This can be a monitor, for easier sharing of ideas and presentations, a white board or a round table.
 You can put appliances on the roundtable, such as espresso machines to act as convergence points and encourage idea sharing, or the development of more informal relationships in the workplace.

 The beauty of this is that you don’t have to compromise on space.
 The whiteboards and monitors can be hung up, whilst the round table can be movable to save even more valuable space.
 You can also get creative and create your own focal points, should you choose to do so.
 Some companies like to implement “fun” focal points such as table tennis or pool tables.
 These are often implemented to give employees ten-minute breaks to freshen their mind.

-As you may have realised, no matter the size of your office, a brilliant design is both essential and achievable.
-Choosing the right office layout that resonates with the organisational structure, the right furniture, or expanding your space through colour schemes or glass can give your office a well-thought out and fascinating look.
+As you may have realized, no matter the size of your office, a brilliant design is both essential and achievable.
+Choosing the right office layout that resonates with the organizational structure, the right furniture, or expanding your space through color schemes or glass can give your office a well-thought out and fascinating look.
 One that will not only encourage productivity and teamwork, but also get you more business over time – or improve your personal working environment at home.